-I still found some people who, very kindly and surprised I might add, warned me about the place being very dangerous.
+I still found some people who, surprised to see me there, very kindly warned me that the place was very dangerous.
 Some of them even told me that I shouldn’t be going around on my own.
-I have this theory about it that I guess proves my point of how Apartheid is still in the culture and society of South Africa, even though it was officially withdrawn years ago.
+I have this theory about it that I guess proves my point that Apartheid is still present in the culture and society of South Africa, even though it ended years ago.
 I believe that people are, to say the least, suspicious of “the other,” whoever that may be, in many countries and cultures.
 It’s an unfortunate thing that we can see everywhere around the world.
-I don’t like generalising and even less in a place and society I don’t know or belong to.
-But, after two months walking around every single day in the morning, evening and even night around the township, I can say that Kayamandi is a safe place and its people are kind and helpful.
-Sure there’s crime, but like everywhere els in the world.
-There are bad people everywhere, but these people have a very tough life and not too many hopes to improve their situation.
-There’s nothing wrong with black people, it’s just a taint in the culture and people that comes from nearly fifty years of repression and campaign to subdue black people in South Africa.
+I don’t like generalising and even less so about a place and society I don’t know or belong to.
+But, after two months walking around the township every single day in the morning, evening and even at night, I can say that Kayamandi is a safe place and its people are kind and helpful.
+Sure there’s crime, but this is true of everywhere in the world.
+There are bad people everywhere, but these people have a very tough life and not too many hopes to improving their situation.
+The problem is not black people, it’s aftermath of Apartheid.
 Things have changed, of course, but there’s still a long way to go to make South Africa a more equal and just place for all.